tari-project/tari/RFC/src/RFC-0201_TariScript.md

 Alice owns \\( C_a \\) and provides the required script to spend the UTXO as was described in the previous cases.

 Alice needs a public key from Bob, \\( K_{Sb} \\) to complete the one-sided transaction.
-This key can be obtained out-of-bound, and will typically be Bob's wallet public key on the Tari network.
+This key can be obtained out-of-band, and will typically be Bob's wallet public key on the Tari network.

 Alice uses Bob's public key to create a shared secret, \\( k_b \\) for the output commitment, \\( C_b \\), using Diffie-Hellman key exchange.